 Believe it or not, even though people are using apps to watch sports and funny videos, play games, or discover a random bit of information, such as what the weather is like right now in the Himalayas, there is much more to apps than meets the eye.
+Of course, we will always use our phones primarily for entertainment – I mean the reason we love scrolling through Instagram or the reason we search for the best online casinos is to have fun, right?
+However, besides wanting to be entertained, people also want to learn some things.
 In fact, a significant portion of the apps is educational.
 If you look at apps like Duolingo and Khan Academy, you will see.

 Now here’s the best part – there are even apps that help you learn more about gardening!
 If you are just starting out and can’t be bothered to how to grow a vine, or how much light and water daisies need, these apps are just what you need.